MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/troubleshoot-case-email-issue.md

 A legacy ARC rule item using polymorphic lookups such as **Sender** results in an invalid lookup when assigned to a text field.

 In legacy ARC rule items in Customer Service, to look up the entity (either contact or account) that sent an email, you can use the  **Sender (Email)** polymorphic lookup, which automatically fetches the appropriate entity and displays the entity's name.
-Polymorphic lookups are lookups where the target of the lookup is more than one kind of entity, for example, it can point to either a contact or an account.
-However, in modern ARC, this automatic display isn't supported.
-So, you'll need to specify the type of entity you want to retrieve along with the fields to display from that entity.
+Polymorphic lookups are lookups where the target of the lookup is more than one kind of entity.
+For example, it can point to either a contact or an account.
+However, in modern ARC, this automatic display isn't supported, so you'll need to specify the type of entity you want to retrieve along with the fields to display from that entity.

 ### Reason